Create and manage account

 Caution

-The Kerberos keytab file should be managed so it is not accessible by people other than the personnel in charge.
+The Kerberos keytab file must be managed so it is not accessible by people other than the personnel in charge.
 If the Kerberos keytab file is leaked, then a third party with the file can use the principal permission specified in the keytab.
 Take caution not to upload keytab files to a public server or private source storage where multiple people have access.

 Authenticate keytab and check details